miscalencu/Npm-React-Digital-Grid/README.md

 | **Expandable** ||
 | `isExpandable` | Sets if the grid is expandable.
 If 'true' will display in the first column a [+] sign that expands the current row.
 Defaults to 'false'. |
 | `expandedRowContent` | Method used to generate the content of an expanded column.
 Parameters: (item) |

+## To be implemented

+- frozen rows / first row.
+- frozen columns / first column.
+- improve plugins so you can extend the grid functionalities with your own.

 ## Info